SAP Negotiations • Vendor Management

 +

-Perform internal licence audit and usage analysis well before renewal.
+Perform an internal licence audit and usage analysis well before the renewal date.
 Identify licences or subscriptions not fully used.
-It's much easier to non-renew or reallocate at the renewal point than mid-term.
+It's far easier to non-renew or reallocate at the renewal point than mid-term.
 For cloud subscriptions: if you bought 1,000 users and only used 700, plan to renew for 700–800.
-If you need more, bring that into a negotiated package for a better rate rather than signing a separate expansion later at higher cost.
+Bring any needed expansion into a negotiated package for a better rate rather than signing a separate expansion later.

 Renewal